 - receive and consider the recommendations of the School Assessment Committees; - award a final grade to each student enrolled in each course in the Faculty (the Dean of Faculty, as Presiding Officer of the Committee and acting on the advice of the relevant Head of School, has authority to approve late grades, changes to grades or conversions to substantive grades which require approval before the next meeting of the Faculty Assessment Committee.
-Such approvals will then be reported to the next meeting of the Committee for noting); - decide applications from students for a review of grades and other grade changes recommended by the School Assessment Committee; - decide appeals from students against the conditions of probation imposed upon them; and - develop and implement processes within the Faculty which shall enable the Dean to satisfy the Academic Senate or any other body auditing the academic practices of the University, that Academic Senate and Faculty assessment policy and procedures are being followed in the Faculty.
+Such approvals will then be reported to the next meeting of the Committee for noting);

+- decide applications from students for a review of grades and other grade changes recommended by the School Assessment Committee; - decide appeals from students against the conditions of probation imposed upon them; and - develop and implement processes within the Faculty which shall enable the Dean to satisfy the Academic Senate or any other body auditing the academic practices of the University, that Academic Senate and Faculty assessment policy and procedures are being followed in the Faculty.

-7. Other Quality Assurance Mechanisms and Policies within the Faculty of Business
+Other Quality Assurance Mechanisms and Policies within the Faculty of Education

-The Faculty of Business requires all staff to constantly review their teaching.
+The Faculty of Education requires all staff to constantly review their teaching.
+Applicants for positions in the Faculty are required to provide information about their.
 Once employed, staff must maintain a teaching portfolio and undertake evaluations such as peer review, Harvard One Minute papers and reflective journals.